charathmathew/JavaScript-Drum-Kit/README.md

 # JavaScript-Drum-Kit

-A basic javascript drum kit which plays various sounds of the drums when the corresponding key is pressed on the keyboard.
+A basic javaScript drum kit which plays various sounds of the drums when the corresponding key is pressed on the keyboard.